We created a strategy that will keep water flowing to NFBWA while reducing groundwater usage by 60% to prevent subsidence.

 Northeast Water Purification Plant Expansion

 The Northeast Water Purification Plant "NEWPP" is a $1.9 billion dollar surface water treatment plant expansion that will increase the treatment capacity from the current 80 million gallons a day to 400 million gallons a day.
-The expansion project is led by a partnership of the regional water authorities and the City of Houston and is the largest design-build project of its kind in the United States.
+The project is led by a partnership of regional water authorities and the City of Houston and is the largest design-build project of its kind in the United States.
 The project will have an Intake Pump Station located in Lake Houston that will pump water from Lake Houston through side-by-side 108-inch water lines.
 The NEWPP is scheduled for completion in 2024.

 Surface Water Supply Project

 The Surface Water Supply Project "SWSP" is a $1.2 billion dollar water transmission system that will carry treated surface water from the Northeast Water Purification Plant across almost 40 miles of Harris County to water users in the NFBWA and the West Harris County Regional Water Authority.
 It is the direct path in bringing the needed surface water to our residents from the City of Houston.
-The water lines range in size from 42-inch to 84-inch diameter, and two pump stations are required as part of the SWSP to re-pressurize the water line before it arrives at the NFBWA.
-The SWSP is scheduled for completion in 2025.
+The water lines range in size from 42-inch to 96-inch diameter, and two pump stations are required as part of the SWSP to re-pressurize the water line before it arrives at the NFBWA.
+The SWSP is scheduled for completion in 2026.

 NFBWA Internal Distribution Water Lines